 Hoplon II Insurance Ltd. – Full details:

-Hoplon II Insurance, will provide €50m ($67.5m) of lottery jackpot protection from the issuance of two tranches of insurance-linked notes, while an as yet unsized collateralized reinsurance layer will also be placed.
+Hoplon II Insurance, will provide €50m ($67 million) of lottery jackpot protection from the issuance of two tranches of insurance-linked notes, while an as yet unsized collateralized reinsurance layer will also be placed.

 The insurance-linked notes will be issued, as well as the collateralized reinsurance placed, through Hoplon II Insurance Ltd., a Bermuda domiciled special purpose insurance vehicle.